 Doctors prescribe valsartan to treat high blood pressure, congestive heart failure and heart attack.
 Valsartan may also improve the chances of living longer when prescribed to patients who have problems with the heart’s left ventricle following a heart attack.

 The FDA announced a generic valsartan recall in July 2018 because it found a cancer-causing chemical called N-nitrosodimethylamine (NDMA) in some batches.
 Now, some people who took the tainted drugs are filing valsartan lawsuits.

 How Does Valsartan Work?

-Valsartan blocks the angiotensin receptor.
-Angiotensin is a chemical produced in the body that can cause blood vessels to narrow, raising blood pressure.
+Valsartan blocks the angiotensin II receptor.
+Angiotensin II is a hormone produced in the body that can cause blood vessels to narrow, raising blood pressure.

 What Are Side Effects of the Drug Valsartan?

 The most common valsartan side effects include headache, nausea and dizziness.
 Less common but more serious side effects include allergic reactions and reduced kidney function.

 After Novartis lost its patent for Diovan in 2012, valsartan became available as a generic drug.
 Dozens of generic valsartan manufacturers, distributors and repackagers provide the United States with its supply of the drug.

 - Exforge (in combination with Amlodipine, a molecule that lowers blood pressure)

 - Entresto (in combination with Sacubitril, a molecule that lowers blood pressure)